iamazadi/Porta.jl/README.md

 ![600-cell](gallery/600-cell.gif "600-cell")
 ![surfaces](gallery/surfaces.gif "surfaces")

-This project aims to help with Eric Weinstein's Graph, Wall, Tome (GWT) project.
+This project helps with Eric Weinstein's the Graph-Wall-Tome (GWT) project.
 Watch visual models on this [channel].

 ## Requirements
+- AbstractPlotting
-- LinearAlgebra
+- FileIO
-- CSV
+- GLMakie
-- DataFrames
+- GeometryBasics
-- StatsBase
+- ImageMagick
 - Makie
-- Combinatorics
+- Observables
-- AbstractAlgebra
+- WAV

 ## Installation
 You can install Porta by running this (in the REPL):